theThought/Project-Transform/UI/README.md

 - Run `npx browserslist` to see a list of supported browsers.

 ## Build and publish Storybook locally
-- `npm run publish-storybook` - Builds all Storybook dependencies, and copies output to `storybook-static` folder.
+- `npm run publish-storybook` - Builds all Storybook dependencies, and copies output to `storybook-static` directory.
 - `npx http-server ./storybook-static` - Test Storybook production build on local server.

 ## Publish Storybook using GitHub Pages - TBC
 - Uses the workflow defined in `./.github/workflows/static.yml`.
 - Live Storybook URL = https://theThought.github.io/Project-Transform

+## Trouble-shooting bundling and build issues
+- If bundling breaks, or UI is not updated (in DEV mode) to reflect latest CSS/JavaScript changes:
+    - Kill the Parcel Node process with `CTRL+C`.
+    - Run `npm start` again.

 ## Additional required files in project root directory
 - `.vscode/settings.json` defines the correct working directory for `.eslintignore` and `.stylelintrc`.
 - `.editorconfig` ensures all code uses the same indentation.

-## TODO
-- Replace Storybook theme switcher addon with new CSS theming mechanism.
-TBC
-- Update Github workflow to publish this Storybook instance.

-- Setup Parcel bundler to transpile/compile/bundle Sass/JavaScript.
-- Leverage Hot Module Reloading.
-- Setup linters & Git pre-commit hooks.
-- Setup VSCode and editor configs in root.